FelixFrohnertDB/Response-Pipeline/README.md

 # Disaster Response Pipeline Project

 ### Summary:
-This repository constitutes a framework for analyzing messages that were sent during disaster events.
+This repository provides a framework for analyzing messages sent during disaster events.
-Using a supervised learning pipeline, messages are categorized so that they can be forwarded to an appropriate disaster relief agency.
+Using a supervised learning pipeline, messages are categorized so that they can be routed to an appropriate disaster relief organization.

 ### Instructions: